Makhubedu/covid-app/README.md

-# This a Covid19 App That Tracks Cases Daily
+# This is a Covid19 App That Tracks Cases Daily using an API

 ## Technologies and Liraries Used in this Application.

-1. The API used for fetching the data about Covid Status ..* [You Can Click here to check the API out](https://covid19.mathdro.id/api/ Covid19 API)
+1. The API used for fetching the data about Covid Statuses ..* [You Can Click here to check the API out](https://covid19.mathdro.id/api/ Covid19 API)

 2. Material UI
-    ..* Material UI is used to Provid with JSX elements
+    ..* Material UI is a google framework used to Provid us with JSX elements

 3. react-chartjs-2
-    ..* Chartjs is used for providing with visualizations ..* In this Application I will only use Line and Bar Chart ..* Line Chart is used for visualizing the overal data ..* Bar Chart is used for Visualizing data of a specific country
+    ..* Chartjs is used for providing us with visualizations ..* In this Application I will only use Line and Bar Chart ..* Line Chart is used for visualizing the overal data ..* Bar Chart is used for Visualizing data of a specific country